-Once diagnosed, treatment to prevent reflux will take any of a number of forms depending on its root cause.
+Once diagnosed, surgical options to prevent reflux will take any of a number of forms depending on its root cause.
 There are several different GERD surgical options that could be the right fit for your specific reflux disease.
 Dr. Malladi uses the following surgical procedures to help many patients in the Plano and Dallas Fort Worth area:

 - Hiatal hernia repair

 - Fundoplication surgery reinforces the LES by wrapping a bit of the stomach around the esophagus

 - LINX procedure, which uses magnets to strengthen a weak LES

 - Achalasia surgery

-When seeking acid reflux surgery or a GERD surgical procedure in the Plano or Dallas Fort Worth area, it’s important to see a doctor who has the right set of skills and knowledge to guide you through the available treatment options and see you through the reflux operation process successfully.
-For the help you need to overcome GERD, call today to schedule an appointment with Dr. Malladi, an experienced Plano and Dallas reflux surgeon serving Dallas, Plano, Fort Worth, and others in North Texas.
+When seeking acid reflux surgery or a GERD surgical procedure in the Plano or Dallas Fort Worth area, it’s important to see a DFW doctor who has the right set of skills and knowledge to guide you through the available treatment options and see you through the reflux operation process successfully.
+For the help you need to overcome GERD, call today for general inquiries or to schedule an appointment with Dr. Malladi, an experienced reflux surgeon serving Dallas, Plano, Fort Worth, and others in North Texas.

 When should you have reflux surgery?